sharpsan/queue_it_library/README.md

 # Easy Queue

 Easy Queue is a Flutter library designed to simplify the process of managing and processing queues in your Flutter applications.

 ## Features

 - Queue management: Easily add, remove, and process items in a queue.
 - Event listeners: Listen for updates to the queue and react accordingly.
-- Extensions: Extend the functionality of your queues with additional methods.
+- Concurrency: Control the number of items processed concurrently.
+- Retries: Automatically retry failed items a specified number of times.

 ## Installation